 - Transfer the mixture to a 9” or 10” pan and form it completely into the pan.

 - Par bake at 325° for 10 to 12 minutes or until lightly browned and slightly firm.
 Cool to room temperature.

 - Add the egg yolks to a stand mixer with the whisk attachment and whisk on high speed for 2 to 4 minutes until light and fluffy.

-- Next, on medium speed mix in the milk, key lime juice, and zest just until combined.
+- Next, on medium speed, mix in the condensed milk, key lime juice, and zest just until combined.

 - Cool at room temperature for 10-12 minutes then transfer the pie and completely cool in the refrigerator for 3 hours or until firm.

-- While the pie is cooling add heavy cream, sugar, and vanilla to a stand mixer with the whisk attachment and mix on high speed until stiff peaks are formed, about 3 to 4 minutes.
-Add to a piping bag or keep in bowl and chill.
+- While the pie is cooling, add heavy cream, sugar, and vanilla to a stand mixer with the whisk attachment and mix on high speed until stiff peaks are formed about 3 to 4 minutes.
+Add to a piping bag or keep in a bowl and chill.

 - Raspberry sauce: Add all ingredients to a small-sized pot over medium heat and cook until thick and jammy, about 15 minutes.
 Strain and chill.